What we’re about

 Monday

-Trip payments are non-refundable and non-transferable, however once the trip is sold out, fully paid spaces can be advertised to the same gender, for details: FAQ
+Trip payments are non-refundable and non-transferable.
+When the trip is sold out fully paid spaces can be advertised to the same gender, for details: FAQ

 The trip starts at the venue and you will need transport to the hikes.

 Breakfast and packed lunches are included and will be provided for Saturday, Sunday and Monday.
-You will need money for drinks for the trip and for dinner on one night.
+You will need money for drinks for the trip and for dinner on Sunday night.

-We have healthy options for breakfast - typically cereal, porridge with fresh fruit, berries, nuts and seeds, fresh fruit salad and cereals, free range eggs, yogurt, toast and coffees, teas etc.
+Breakfast is healthy and nutritious - typically cereal, porridge with fresh fruit, berries, nuts and seeds, fresh fruit salad, free range eggs, yogurt, toast and coffees, teas etc.

 For lunch we provide fruit, crisps, cereal bars and a range of options to make your own sandwiches typically tomatoes, cucumber, houmous, peanut butter, honey, jam, ham, cheese and salami.